 Investors use the MSCI All Country World Index (ACWI) in a number of different ways.
 First, the ACWI offers an easy and measurable way for investors to diversify globally.
 Institutional investors can measure implied bets, quantify home biases, and ensure a fully diversified portfolio, while individual investors can purchase global diversification in a single fund that's based on the ACWI.

 Second, institutional investors often use the ACWI as a benchmark for their own portfolios.
 For instance, pension funds may have a mandate saying they must be globally diversified.
 Their holdings are then compared to the ACWI to determine if they meet those objectives.
 Individual investors can use the same benchmarks to compare different funds to see which offers the best risk-adjusted return.

 The easiest way for individual investors to gain exposure to the ACWI is through ETFs.
 Many different ETF providers use the ACWI in various forms, which means there are many different options available.
 But the three most popular providers are:

 - iShares MSCI ACWI ex-US Index Fund (ACWX)

 - SPDR MSCI ACWI ex-US ETF (CWI)

-The two most popular alternatives are the FTSE All World Index and the S&P World Index, which offer similar diversification and have multiple associated ETFs for individual investors to invest in.
+While the MSCI ACWI may be the most popular, there are several other indexes used for global exposure.
+The two most popular alternatives are the Financial Times Stock Exchange (FTSE) All World Index and the S&P World Index, which offer similar diversification and have multiple associated ETFs for individual investors.

 - Vanguard FTSE All World ex-US Small Cap ETF (VSS)